 Get your fantasy hat on and ditch the voices of every business expert you’ve ever heard for this exercise.
 Answer the following, not worrying about how each question relates to the next.
 You’re connecting with your Inner Business Expert to speak your heartfelt truth.

 - What do you love doing or offering?
 (You’re so energized by it that you could do/offer it all day long and be ready for more.)

 - How involved do you want to be in the process?

 - Do you want to sell to a few or to many clients/customers?
 (You’re not worrying about monetizing yet, so be honest about your preference.)

 - Do you enjoy offering a few things or many?

 The last step to creating your model is to piece the components together in a way that flows for you and your ideal customers.
-And your pricing needs to feel good in your heart, yet support the profits you claim as your desired outcome (you might need some coaching on that, right?).
+And your pricing has to feel good in your heart yet support the profits you claim as your desired outcome (you might need some coaching on that, right?).

-Your business model needs to support you emotionally and financially.
-There are many models out there; there is no rule that they have to be based solely on what business strategists say.
+Your business model needs to support you.
+There are many models out there that shouldn’t work based solely on what business strategists say.
 And yet they do, because they’re passion mixed with well-thought-out plans.